webpack/webpack.js.org/content/support/index.md

 ### You Can Help Too!
 (Add slides here regarding monetary value/dev time/tooling)

 webpack is an all-in-one tool for bundling your code.
 It can handle fonts, images, svgs, and more with the help of plugins.
-Having all of your assets be handled by one tool is immensely helpful, as you can spend less time making sure a machine with many moving parts is working correctly and more time building your product.
+Having all of your assets be handled by one tool is immensely helpful, as you or your team can spend less time making sure a machine with many moving parts is working correctly and more time building your product.

 ### How You Can Support webpack As A Company
 You can support webpack as a company by: